Choose the perfect holiday letting

 This area is an outdoor lover's dream, with many activities available.
 Lace up your walking boots and go for a stroll along the lengthy trails that wind through the National Park.
 Go for as long as you like, a short stroll or a 16 km trek.
 You’ll be rewarded by beautiful woodland, open land, and the odd classic English pub, where you might want to pause your walk and enjoy some delicious homemade food (and maybe a real ale while you’re at it).

 For those who like their outdoor activities with a dash of adrenaline, why not have a go at some intense cycling - there are more than 160 km of trails and it’s a great way to see the diversity of the area.
 Or why not head out on the water for a spot of water skiing or wakeboarding?
 Horse Riding is also a popular activity with adults and kids in the New Forest.

 It’s not all about nature here, though.
 There are also beautiful market towns that are great to explore.
 Lymington, a port town, features beautiful classic cottages, narrow roads, and quaint shops and cafes.
 Picturesque Beaulieu is home to Buckler’s Hard, a living museum where you’ll be transported back to the 18th century, and The National Motor Museum, which features an excellent exhibition of vintage cars and other vehicles.

-New Forest holidays with children
+New Forest family holidays

-Lodges and holiday cottages in the New Forest are ideal for families with children, because this area is loaded with many great family-friendly activities.
+Lodges and holiday cottages in the New Forest are ideal for families with kids, because this area is loaded with many great family-friendly activities.
 The park, with all its nooks and crannies and open land, will fascinate children from the outset.